 “What do we know about those ingredients?
 We actually know a lot,” says Dr. Ede.
-“Both those ingredients (refined carbohydrates and refined industrial oils) are very powerful promoters of inflammation and oxidation.”9
+“Both those ingredients (refined carbohydrates and refined industrial oils) may promote inflammation and oxidation.”9

 “I feel better than I can ever remember,” said Scheto, 34, diagnosed with schizophrenia in his late teens, who was amazed by the ketogenic diet’s impact on his brain.
 “My brain is firing better than it has in years, but astonishingly the symptoms (voices) have lessened by what must be 90%.
-My brain is silent again and I can concentrate.”described how his own obsessive compulsive disorder was resolved almost instantly — never returning — on a low-carb high-fat diet.
-Naiman over the years has seen dramatic mental health improvements in his patients who adopt low carb ketogenic diet.
-“Definitely bipolar, depression, anxiety, OCD, are all much, much better on a low-carb diet,” he says.13In 2009, Drs.
-Eric Westman and Bryan Kraft published a case study and a review of the literature for a 70-year-old woman with life-long schizophrenia.
-Diagnosed at age 17, she had experienced daily visual and auditory hallucinations (skeletons that urged her to hurt herself) since the age of 7.
-She also had obesity, sleep apnea, hypertension, and gastro-esophageal reflux disease (GERD) among a number of other health issues.
+My brain is silent again and I can concentrate.”

+Over the years, Naiman says he has seen dramatic mental health improvements in his patients who adopt a low-carb or ketogenic diet.
+“Definitely bipolar, depression, anxiety, and OCD all seem to be much better on a low-carb diet,” he says.13In 2009, Drs.
+Eric Westman and Bryan Kraft published a case study of a 70-year-old woman with life-long schizophrenia.
+Diagnosed at age 17, she had experienced daily visual and auditory hallucinations (skeletons that urged her to hurt herself) since the age of seven.
+She also had obesity, sleep apnea, hypertension, and gastro-esophageal reflux disease (GERD), among a number of other health issues.